Cape Schanck , Mornington Peninsula, Victoria © Mornington Peninsula Regional Tourism

 "This place is responsible for my love of the ocean.
 I camped here every Christmas with my family and it has everything; white sandy beaches, crystal clear water, great surf and an abundance of wildlife.” –Chris Hemsworth

-Mallacoota is a pretty coastal town located six hours out of Melbourne (or seven hours out of Sydney) in the far southeastern corner of Australia.
-Mallacoota's secluded beaches are surrounded by the 87,500-hectare (216,217-acre) Croajingolong National Park, making it the perfect quiet escape from the city.
+Mallacoota is a pretty coastal town located six hours out of Melbourne in the far southeastern corner of Australia.
+Mallacoota's secluded beaches are surrounded by the 87,500ha (216,217ac) Croajingolong National Park, making it the perfect quiet escape from the city.

 You'll find wildlife (especially koalas and kangaroos) in abundance.
-Whales and dolphins can be seen along the coast, and you can hire a boat or kayak and journey up the Genoa or Wallagaraugh rivers to Gipsy Point where you can picnic with kangaroos and feed sea eagles.
+Whales and dolphins can be seen along the coast, and you can hire a boat or kayak and journey up the Genoa or Wallagaraugh rivers to Gipsy Point to picnic with kangaroos.
 Gabo Island (just offshore from Mallacoota) is also home to one of the world's largest known colonies of penguins.